maueroats/teaching/content/ap-cs/karel/codingbat.md

 draft: false
 #type: slide
 #theme: white
+description: "Practice for the fundamentals of coding in Java: logic and loops."
 ---

 We are studying something easy for the two days at the end of the quarter.